AdobeDocs/analytics-platform.en/help/analysis-workspace/c-panels/media-playback-time-spent.md

 ---
 # Media Playback Time Spent panel

+>[!NOTE]
+>
+>The Media average minute audience panel is available only to customers who have purchased the Streaming Media Collection Add-on for Customer Journey Analytics.
+>Contact your Adobe sales representative or Adobe account team for more information.
+>

 In Analysis Workspace, Playback Time Spent is the amount of time spent viewing your media streams at a specific point in time.
 It includes pause, buffer, and time to start.

-The Media Playback Time Spent panel enables analysis of playback over time, with details on peak concurrency and the ability to break down and compare.
+The [!UICONTROL Media playback time spent] panel enables analysis of playback over time, with details on peak concurrency and the ability to break down and compare.

 Customers who have purchased the Streaming Media Collection Add-on can analyze playback time spent to gain valuable insight into the quality of content and viewer engagement.
 And to help when troubleshooting or planning for volume or scale.